-Students who engage in games of chance may be referred to the dean.
+Students who engage in games of chance may be referred to the Assistant Principal for Student Supports .
 Upon referral, the dean will confer with the student and may assign detentions, reassignment, or suspensions.
-Should the reassignment or suspension be necessary, the dean will send a letter to the student's parent(s) or legal guardian informing them of the disciplinary action.
-In certain instances, the dean may refer the matter to the Executive Committee for further action and may also contact the police.
+Should the reassignment or suspension be necessary, the Assistant Principal for Student Supports will send a letter to the student's parent(s) or legal guardian informing them of the disciplinary action.
+In certain instances, the Assistant Principal for Student Supports may refer the matter to the Executive Committee for further action and may also contact the police.